-Adoption requires the consent of the child's father and mother.
+1 Adoption requires the consent of the child's father and mother.

-Such consent must be given by oral or written declaration to the child protection authority of the parents' or child's domicile or temporary residence and must be recorded.
+2 Such consent must be given by oral or written declaration to the child protection authority of the parents' or child's domicile or temporary residence and must be recorded.

-Such consent is valid even if the future adoptive parents are not named or not yet determined.
+3 Such consent is valid even if the future adoptive parents are not named or not yet determined.

-Consent to adoption may not be given until at least six weeks after the birth of the child.
+1 Consent to adoption may not be given until at least six weeks after the birth of the child.

-It may be revoked within six weeks of having been received.
+2 It may be revoked within six weeks of having been accepted.

-Where consent, having been revoked, is given again, it is then final.
+3 Where consent, having been revoked, is given again, it is then final.

-Dispensing with consent a Requirements The consent of a parent may be dispensed with
+3. Dispensing with consent a.
+Requirements

-- 1. if the identity of such parent is unknown, or if he or she has been of unknown whereabouts for some length of time, or permanently lacks capacity of judgement, - 2. if he or she has not cared for the child to any meaningful degree.
+- The consent of a parent may be dispensed with - 1. if the identity of such parent is unknown, or if he or she has been of unknown whereabouts for some length of time, or permanently lacks capacity of judgement, - 2. if he or she has not cared for the child to any meaningful degree.

-- b.
-Decision Where the child is placed in foster care with a view to subsequent adoption and the consent of one parent is not forthcoming, the child protection authority of the child's domicile shall decide whether to dispense with such consent at the request of an adoption agency or the adoptive parents, and as a rule before the child is placed in care. - Inserted by No I 1 of the Federal Act of 30 June 1972, in force since 1 April 1973 (AS 1972 2819 2829; BBI 1971 I 1200). - Inserted by No I 1 of the Federal Act of 30 June 1972, in force since 1 April 1973 (AS 1972 2819 2829; BBI 1971 I 1200). - Inserted by No I 1 of the Federal Act of 30 June 1972, in force since 1 April 1973 (AS 1972 2819 2829; BBI 1971 I 1200). - Inserted by No I 1 of the Federal Act of 30 June 1972, in force since 1 April 1973 (AS 1972 2819 2829; BBI 1971 I 1200).
+- 1 Where the child is placed in foster care with a view to subsequent b.
+Decision adoption and the consent of one parent is not forthcoming, the child protection authority of the child's domicile shall decide whether to dispense with such consent at the request of an adoption agency or the adoptive parents, and as a rule before the child is placed in care. - 237 Inserted by No I 1 of the FA of 30 June 1972, in force since 1 April 1973 (AS 1972 2819; BBI 1971 I 1200). - 238 Inserted by No I 1 of the FA of 30 June 1972, in force since 1 April 1973 (AS 1972 2819; BBI 1971 I 1200). - Inserted by No I 1 of the FA of 30 June 1972, in force since 1 April 1973 239 (AS 1972 2819; BBI 1971 I 1200). - 240 Inserted by No I 1 of the FA of 30 June 1972, in force since 1 April 1973 (AS 1972 2819; BBI 1971 I 1200).

-In all other cases, the decision is made at the time of the adoption.
+B. Adoption of an adult242 2 In all other cases, the decision is made at the time of the adoption.

-The decision to dispense with the consent of a parent because he or she has not cared for the child to any meaningful degree must be notified to him or her in writing.
+3 The decision to dispense with the consent of a parent because he or she has not cared for the child to any meaningful degree must be notified to him or her in writing.

-Provided he or she has no issue, an adult may be adopted:
+1 Provided he or she has no issue, an adult may be adopted:243

-- 1. if he or she suffers from a physical or mental disability necessitating constant care and the adoptive parents have looked after him or her for at least five years, - 2. if the adoptive parents raised and cared for the person for at least five years while he or she was still a minor, - 3. if there is other good cause and the person to be adopted has shared a home with the adoptive parents for at least five years.
+- 1. if he or she suffers from a physical or mental disability necessitating constant care and the adoptive parents have looked after him or her for at least five years, - 2.244 if the adoptive parents raised and cared for the person for at least five years while he or she was still a minor, - 3. if there is other good cause and the person to be adopted has shared a home with the adoptive parents for at least five years.

-A married person may be adopted only with the consent of his or her spouse.
+2 A married person may be adopted only with the consent of his or her spouse.

-In all other respects, the provisions governing adoption of minors apply mutatis mutandis.
+3 In all other respects, the provisions governing adoption of minors apply mutatis mutandis.245

-C. Effect The adoptive child acquires the legal status of a child of the adoptive parents.
+C. Effect I. In general 1 The adoptive child acquires the legal status of a child of the adoptive parents.

-Previous parent-child relationships are extinguished; however, such relationship continues with the father or mother who is married to the adoptive parent.
+2 Previous parent-child relationships are extinguished; however, such relationship continues with the father or mother who is married to the adoptive parent.

-On adoption the child may be given a new first name.
+3 On adoption the child may be given a new first name.